Johnny-quattro/DayZ-Update-1.26-Compatible-CHERNARUS-Boosted-Loot-Server-Mission-Files-For-PC-and-Console/readme.txt

 Latest 1.24 items added - Vikhr gun & mag, new helmets.
 Guns now have a chance of spawning with bullets, even if no mag.

-Latest 1.23 items added inc m14 DMR, hats, etc.
+Latest 1.23 items added inc. M14 DMR, hats, etc.

 Lots of items spawn in pristine.
 (New damage system now means a few items will spawn with damage.)
 DONE.